Danionella cerebrum: Species description

-Sexual Dimorphism
+Sexual dimorphism

 In terms of the sexual dimorphism of this species, their coloration is translucent and lacks an overall body color.
 However, they do exhibit a yellow coloration that covers the dorsal side of their skull.
 This coloration is caused by chromatophores, which are irregularly scattered on the top and sides of the head and are also in a row going back behind the shoulder.
 On the other hand, females of this species exhibit a slightly darker coloration, as females with eggs have large melanophores containing darker pigments that line their abdominal wall and make the eggs quite visible to the outside observer from within the body cavity.

 This species also exhibits well-developed Weberian ossicles, a series of bones that connect the swim bladder to the inner ear, and one such bone in this series, the os suspensorium, exhibits a strong sexual dimorphism between the sexes of this species.
 This os suspensorium, which is essentially the outer and inner arms that cover the roof of their swimbladders, is much more robust and developed in males.
-On top of that, males also have a drumming cartilage that is correlated with their swim bladder and their 5th rib, which is also only found in males and is well ossified in males but is weak and poorly ossified in females.
-All of these characteristics that males of this species possess and females lack lead to males having the ability to generate sounds capable of exceeding 140 decibels, which is comparable to a jet engine, causing immediate damage to human hearing, a behavior that is not observed in the females of this species.
+Males also have a drumming cartilage that is correlated with their swim bladder and their 5th rib.
+The cartilage is well ossified in males, but is weak and poorly ossified in females.
+All of these characteristics that males of this species possess and females lack lead to males having the ability to generate sounds capable of exceeding 140 decibels, which is comparable to a jet engine, causing immediate damage to human hearing.
+This behavior is not observed in the females of this species.
 This loud burst of sound in males of this species is believed to be a factor in roles including but not limited to social communication and aggression in interactions between males.

 Danionella cerebrum male and female and skeletal structure comparison.